Global Ecology and Conservation (MSc)

 With your online application you will need to provide:

-1. A copy of your degree certificate and transcripts which show you have achieved a 2:1 honours degree in a relevant subject area such as Biology, Botany, Ecology, Environmental Sciences or Zoology, or an equivalent international degree.
+- A copy of your degree certificate and transcripts which show you have achieved a 2:1 honours degree in a relevant science subject such as biology, ecology, zoology, physical geography or environmental science, or an equivalent international degree.
 If your degree certificate or result is pending, please upload any interim transcripts or provisional certificates.

-If you do not have a degree in a relevant area, your application may be considered on the basis of your professional experience in conservation or environmental management.
+If you do not have a degree in a relevant area, your application may be considered based on professional or other extensive experience in conservation or environmental management.
 Please provide additional evidence to support your application such as signed and dated employer references.

 Application Deadline